fIa5h/S3-Lambda-Segment/README.md

 	`git clone https://github.com/RyanThomasMusser/S3-Lambda-Segment.git`

 -   Install all dependencies
     ```
-    yarn
-    ```
-    or if you are using npm
-    ```
     npm install
     ```

--   Build the zip bundle that you will upload into AWS Lambda
-    ```
-    yarn build
-    ```
-    or if you are using npm
-    ```
-    npm run build
-    ```

 **To create the function**

--   Create a Lambda function with the  `create-function`  command.
+-   Upload the Lambda function using the following:

-    `S3-Lambda-Segment$ aws lambda create-function --function-name S3-Lambda-Segment --zip-file fileb://function.zip --handler index.handler --runtime nodejs8.10 --timeout 30 --memory-size 1024 --role arn:aws:iam::`**`<YOUR IAM ROLE ID>`**`:role/lambda-s3-role`
+    `$ node quickCommands.js --lambdaUpload --lambdaName <YOUR LAMBDA NAME> --roleId <THE IAM ROLE ID>`

-The preceding command specifies a 30-second timeout value as the function configuration.
+The preceding command sets a 60-second timeout value as the function configuration.
 Depending on the size of objects you upload, you might need to increase the timeout value using the following AWS CLI command.

-``S3-Lambda-Segment$ aws lambda update-function-configuration --function-name S3-Lambda-Segment --timeout 60``
+``$ aws lambda update-function-configuration --function-name <YOUR LAMBDA NAME> --timeout 90``

 ### Test the Lambda Function